1010Robotics/Resources/FieldProcedures.md

 21. Don’t leave connected controllers and vex competition switches unattended on the field.

 22. Make sure both  controllers and vex competition switches are OFF or DISABLED when not using.

+23. Pick up fallen parts off the field

+24. Take down your stacks.

+25. Don’t drive in front of a group testing autonomous.

+26. Don’t play with the cones.